spiritedwolf/fareedfauzi.github.io/_posts/2020-03-18-Install-ELK-Filebeat.md

 - Blog-post
 ---

 This installation for Ubuntu Desktop.
 For Cloud Ubuntu Server, the method is a bit different.
-Go to my reference and check it out the tutorial because this tutorial is based on those websites.
+Go to the reference at the bottom of this post and check out those tutorial websites.

 ## Install software requirement